danielwohlgemuth/experiments/2025/aws-simple-architecture/README.md

 ### SSH Jump Host

-An [Jump Host](https://en.wikipedia.org/wiki/Jump_server) is a server that acts as an intermediary for accessing other servers in a secure network.
+A [Jump Host](https://en.wikipedia.org/wiki/Jump_server) is a server that acts as an intermediary for accessing other servers in a secure network.
 While similar to a bastion host, a jump host is typically simpler and focuses specifically on providing SSH access to private resources.

 ![SSH Jump Host](/2025/aws-simple-architecture/assets/aws-ssh-jump-host.drawio.png)